How to Introduce Yourself in an Interview as a Student?

 Ans: To make your introduction memorable:

-• Start with a strong opening statement which reveals a unique fact about yourself.
+• Start with a strong opening statement that reveals a unique fact about yourself.

-• Highlight your unique value and use specific examples to back your claims.
+• Highlight your unique value and back your claims with specific examples.

 • Be authentic about yourself without exaggerating.